kaistomics/cnnGWAS/README.md

 impG-summary (http://bogdan.bioinformatics.ucla.edu/software/impg/)
 ```

+* When environment setting is complete, clone or download the repository.
+Through step 0-4, epigenetic DB will be downloaded and training will take place.
+Input text file (GWAS summary statistics) is required.

 ## 0. Epigenetic feature DB preparation

-Required files can be downloaded by executing the following commands:
+* Required files can be downloaded by executing the following commands:

 ```
 cd DB